wbhinton/Jekyll-ebay-listing-templates/README.md

 ## Summary
 I was in need of a way to quickly make a set of nice eBay listings for multiple items.
 I found and forked this repo from philcryer.
 I liked the easy bootstrap implementation and new it would work for what I needed.

+In the main folder you will find the base.html, index.html, stereo_component.html and pokemon-tcg.html.
+All of these can be used for ideas on creating further Jekyll templates.
+I do plan on integrating these html docs into layouts to generate listings at some point in the future.
+Currently all I have is the base.html layout created.

+To use the listing generator, create a new listing markdown file in the `_listings` folder.
+You can use the example.md as a template.
+Create a new file for each listing you need generated.

+Once you have created all of you listing files, build the site using `jekyll build`.
+You will find your listings in the site/listings folder.
+Open the html files and copy the raw html directly into the eBay listing prompt.

 ## License